Practical Driving Test

 The Independent Driving section can be conducted either by asking the candidate to follow road signs heading towards a particular destination, or by asking the candidate to follow directions from a Sat Nav.

 Whilst it is desirable for the candidate to follow the requested route, there may be circumstances when a turn is missed, this will not necessarily result in a failed test, the driving test is primarily about safety, not about being able to follow directions perfectly.
-There may also be occasions when it is not safe to follow it due to another road user.
+There may also be occasions when it is not safe to follow the route due to another road user.

 One of the purposes of the independent driving section is to take away the ‘prompt’ that every time the examiner gives a direction you automatically check the mirrors and apply a signal.